England & Wales Q&A

 However, the Court of Appeal overturned the CAT’s decision in April 2019 and remitted the application to the CAT for reconsideration.
 In reaching its decision, the Court of Appeal considered the Canadian Supreme Court’s decision in Pro-Sys Consultants Ltd v.
 Microsoft Corp.
 (2013), concluding that the function of a tribunal at the certification stage is to be satisfied that the proposed methodology is capable, or offers a realistic prospect, of establishing loss to the class as a whole.
 By requiring detailed information from the applicant about what data would be available and examining the applicant’s experts at a pre-disclosure stage, the Court of Appeal found that the CAT had effectively conducted a mini trial, whereas they were only entitled to determine that the experts’ proposed methodology was credible.
 The Court of Appeal also rejected the CAT’s view that the claim was not suitable for a CPO because the proposed methodology of distributing any award would bear little relation to the loss actually suffered by individual members of the class, stating that power to make an aggregate award would be negated in large-scale opt-out proceedings if a calculation of individual loss was a prerequisite.

-Pending this appeal, several other proposed UK class action claims have been stayed.
+Several other proposed UK class action claims were stayed pending the Merricks decision.
 Two such claims concern the Trucks cartel.
 Both of these proposed collective proceedings combine follow-on actions for damages arising from the Commission’s July 2016 decision in relation to trucks.
 The first (UK Trucks Claim Limited v.
 Fiat Chrysler Automobiles NV and Others) issued an application to commence collective proceedings on 18 May 2018.
 This application, seeking permission to act as the class representative on behalf of owners and lessees of more than 600,000 trucks, is made on an opt-out basis, and, in the alternative, on an opt-in basis.
 The second application (Road Haulage Association Limited v.
 Man SE and Others) was issued on 17 July 2008 and is proposing collective proceedings on an opt-in basis.
+Several class actions have also been brought in the wake of the Merricks decision.
+Examples include, a stand-alone action for breach of the UK’s domestic law on abuse of dominance brought against Thameslink (Boyle & Vermeer v Govia Thameslink Railway Limited & others), and claims against Google on behalf of an estimated 19.5 million eligible UK users of smartphones and tablets running on Google’s Android operating system (claiming damages up to £920 million) and against Apple on behalf of 19.6 million eligible UK iPhone and iPad users (claiming damages of up to £1.5 billion).

-More recently, two applications for a CPO were issued in the CAT against a number of investment banks, alleging anticompetitive conduct in the foreign exchange markets, one in July 2019 and one in December 2019.
+Two applications for a CPO were issued in the CAT against a number of investment banks, alleging anticompetitive conduct in the foreign exchange markets, one in July 2019 and one in December 2019.
 The two applications (brought by two different law firms) will compete for certification and the CAT will in due course decide which proposed representative is more suitable.
-In March 2020, the CAT ruled that the question of whether a CPO should be made and, if so, to which class representative, should be considered at a single substantive hearing in March 2021 to enable sufficient time following the imminent handing down of the Merricks Supreme Court judgment.
-This is the first time that this issue will be considered by the English Courts.
+In March 2020, the CAT ruled that the question of whether a CPO should be made and, if so, to which class representative, should be considered at a single substantive hearing to enable sufficient time following the handing down of the Merricks Supreme Court judgment.
+This is the first time that this issue will be considered by the English courts.
+The joint hearing took place in July 2021.
+At the time of writing, the judgment is still pending.

 While representative proceedings are permitted in the High Court in limited circumstances, the only case to date to attempt to use the procedure in an antitrust damages claim (Emerald Supplies Ltd v.
 British Airways Plc EWCA Civ 1284) was rejected by the Court of Appeal.